Home Equity Loan Appraisal: What You Need To Know

 Sep 9, 2024

-If you prefer not to touch the rate on your primary mortgage, a home equity loan could be an alternative to turn your existing home value into cash to support your financial and home improvement goals.
+KEVIN GRAHAMIf you don’t want to touch the rate on your primary mortgage, a home equity loan could be an alternative to turn your existing home value into cash to support your financial and home improvement goals.
 Like a cash-out refinance, your home serves as collateral and gets evaluated for condition and worth.

-Does Your Home Equity Loan Require An Appraisal?
+Does A Home Equity Loan Require An Appraisal?

 Yes, your home equity loan will typically require an appraisal to protect your mortgage lender.
 Because you’re using your home as collateral, a home equity loan is considered a secured loan.
 If you borrow more than the value of the home, that will leave part of the loan unsecured, which puts the lender at financial risk should you default.